axonops/documentation/docs/installation/gui/installing-centos.md

 # ...
 9.0.1
 ```

-Installing and verifying axon-server is as simple as:
+Installing and verifying axon-dash is as simple as:

 ``` debcontrol
  sudo yum install <rpm package url>